Lut99/CppDebugger/README.md

     DRETURN 0;
 }
 ```
 The string passed to DENTER is the name that the library thinks your function is called.
 While it's usually best to make this your function header/function name, you can get creative and name it how you like.
-It is recommended to make the names unique, though (some functions use these names as unique id's: see [here](), for example).
+It is recommended to make the names unique, though (some functions use these names as unique id's).

 We advice you to try to place the ```DENTER``` on the first line of the function, as the line above the ```DENTER```-statement is marked as the function's location in the source file.